I, yes I, am God. Besides me, there is no savior. Isaiah 43:11

 19 Who is blind, but my servant?

-Or who is as deaf as my messenger whom I send?
+Or deaf like my messenger I am sending?

 Who is as blind as he who is at peace,